RhapsodyAILab/MiniCPM-V-Embedding/README.md

 ### Data Conversion and Generation

+> If you would like to acquire the training pairs directly, please open an issue with your email address.
+We will respond with data link soon.

 Our training data is in the form of text query -> document image pairs.
 Our training data comes from two main sources: academic VQA datasets and model generated queries.

 > We use `hdf5` format to store image documents, because image documents are so large, which makes jsonl not suitable to use when we prepare trainign data. `hdf5` format enables a process to fastly and randomly read a document provided its identity, a `str`.